mrlegendre/Martian_Token_Crowdsale/README.md

 In this repository the smart contract "KaseiCoinCrowdsale.sol" calls the smart contract for the minted Kasei Coin "KaseiCoin.sol".
 Below are screenshots testing the crowdsale section and ETH raised.

+Metamask and Ganache ETH based wallets were used for testing purposes.

 ## Compiled KaseiCoin.sol